jamieguinan/cti/README.md

 ### More examples.

-The `cmd/` subfolder here contains many experimental CTI "applications".
-I've had good experience with Logitech cameras, specifically models 9000 and C310, so there are several `logitech.*` files.
-But they should work with most(?)
-UVC compatible cameras.
+The `cmd/` subfolder here contains `logitech.cmd` and many other experimental files.
+I've had good experiences with Logitech cameras, specifically models 9000 and C310, so there are several `logitech-*.cmd` files.
+But they should work with most UVC compatible cameras.

 ### Some notes about the code